angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 To make the most of these new APIs, here are a few best practices:

 1. **Use `computed()` for simple dependencies**: Reserve `effect()` for more complex or state-dependent operations.
-2. **Choose phases carefully in `afterRenderEffect()`**: Stick to the specific phases and avoid `mixedReadWrite` when possible.
+2. **Choose phases carefully in `afterRenderEffect()`:** Stick to the specific phases and avoid `mixedReadWrite` when possible.
-3. **Use `onCleanup()` to manage resources**: Always use `onCleanup()` within effects for any resource that needs disposal, especially with animations or intervals.
+3. **Use `onCleanup()` to manage resources:** Always use `onCleanup()` within effects for any resource that needs disposal, especially with animations or intervals.
-4. **Direct DOM Manipulations only when necessary**: Remember, Angular’s reactive approach minimizes the need for manual DOM manipulations.
+4. **Direct DOM Manipulations only when necessary:** Remember, Angular’s reactive approach minimizes the need for manual DOM manipulations.
   Use `afterRenderEffect()` only when Angular’s templating isn’t enough.

 ## Demo Application

-To make it easier to see the effects in action, we’ve created a demo application on GitHub that showcases all the examples discussed in this article.
+To make it easier to see the effects in action, we’ve created a demo application that showcases all the examples discussed in this article.
 The first link leads to the source code on GitHub, where you can download it.
 The second link opens a deployed version of the application for you to try out.
 Last but not least, the third link provides an interactive demo on StackBlitz, where you can edit the source code and see the results in real time.